gesellkammer/csoundengine/docs/Builtin-Opcodes.rst

 .. note::
     There will be a delay when playing a note using this opcode if the soundfont is read inside a note for the first time.
-To avoid this delay, load the soundfont beforehand, via `sfloadonce`. `sfPresetIndex` will detect this and use the loaded instance (this will not happen with `sfload`).
+To avoid this delay, load the soundfont beforehand, via `sfloadonce`. `sfpresetindex` will detect this and use the loaded instance (this will not happen with `sfload`).

 **See Also**: :meth:`~csoundengine.engine.Engine.soundfontPreparePreset`, which